maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-smart-step-definitions.md

 </script>
 ```

 As you can see above, the `qa-` prefixed classes we've used previously to select specific elements in our step definitions, are gone.
 Instead you can see custom `data-qa` attributes used on certain HTML elements.
 This makes it possible to use human readable names to select HTML elements in the step definitions.
-This is only the most important part of the code, if you're intrested in the full code example, you can checkout the [GitHub repository](https://github.com/maoberlehner/acceptance-testing-with-nightwatch-cucumber-and-browserstack/tree/part-2-smart-step-definitions) I've created for this article.
+This is only the most important part of the code, if you're intrested in the full code example, you can check out the [GitHub repository](https://github.com/maoberlehner/acceptance-testing-with-nightwatch-cucumber-and-browserstack/tree/part-2-smart-step-definitions) I've created for this article.

 ## Rewriting the acceptance test feature specification